maulanaady/AquaTech-User-Activity-Analysis/README.md

   "$geoip_subdivision_1_name": "South Sumatra"
 }]
 ```
-We assume to process the data for the current datetime **(processing datetime = current datetime), but the events themselves occurred in 2022 (event_time = 2022).**
+We will process the data for the current datetime **(processing datetime = current datetime), but the events themselves occurred in 2022 (event_time = 2022).**
-The interesting thing here is that records with past event times may appear in the new JSON files (e.g., a JSON record with "timestamp": "2022-09-22T11:09:43.929Z" appears in the file 20240413-030129.json).
-This is a kind of **"late arriving data"**.
-These delayed data will affect the daily active user (DAU) and monthly active user (MAU) tables.
-Therefore, _if there are late-arriving records, the DAU for the related day (event_time) will be recalculated, as will the MAU for the related month_.
+The interesting thing here is that records with past *event times* may appear in the new JSON files (e.g., a JSON record with *"timestamp": "2022-09-22T11:09:43.929Z"* appears in the file *20240413-030129.json*).
+This is a kind of *"late arriving data"*.
+These delayed data will affect the daily active user (dau) and monthly active user (mau) tables.
+Therefore, _if there are late-arriving records, the dau for the related day (event_time) will be recalculated, as will the mau for the related month_.

-## Output
+## Desired Output
 ### Tables:
 +	*event_data*: Contains parsed data from JSON files plus a *dl_updated_at* column indicating the timestamp when records were processed (_processing time_).
 +	*dau* (daily active user): Contains a summary of the number of active users in daily units (based on event time).